Department of Education Building: Heritage listing

 This is an historic site, traditionally associated with a significant government purpose.
 In its present form it has been associated with a number of significant government Ministers and department heads.
 It has also been associated with the development of education and agriculture.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 A remarkably fine set of Edwardian baroque sandstone elevations forming a complete city block and providing a landmark building to Bridge Street where it forms a group with the Lands Department and Chief Secretary's Office and the older portions of the Intercontinental hotel (the former Treasury).
 The fine external character and detailing is also found in several vestibules and several major interiors.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 As a "flagship" for the State's education system 1915–1990 the building has been long associated with key policy makers, teachers and pupils.
 The art gallery has been an important venue for many public meetings and exhibitions.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 There may be some important scientific associations for both the Departments of Education and Agriculture but they have not been identified, although education theory, and agricultural research are obvious items.

+Despite all of the above, this public building was sold off by the Liberal National Party government and renovated as the Capella Hotel, opened in 2023.